trfina/curious-traveler-mern/README.md

 [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## <a name="Description">Description</a>
-Curious travelers love unique, hidden places on their journey.
-Browse the collection of places that have already been discovered.
-Users can sign up and share their own adventures and comment on others.
+Curious travelers love unique, hidden stop spots on their treks.
+Browse our collection of places that have been explored by other travelers.
+Users can sign up and share their own adventures and comment on other travelers' journeys.

 Curious Traveler is created as a MERN stack single-page application.
 This application uses React for the front end, GraphQL with Node.js and Express.js server, and MongoDB and the Mongoose ODFM for the database.